Yaroslav Halan: War period

-Volodymyr Beliayev, Literaturna Ukraina, 1962In 1943, in Moscow, he met his future second wife Maria Krotkova, who was an artist.
+In 1943, in Moscow, he met his future second wife Maria Krotkova, who was an artist.

-In October 1943, the publishing house Moscovskiy Bolshevik released the collection of 15 Halan's war stories Front on Air.
-At the end of the year, Halan moved to the recently liberated Kharkov and worked there on the frontline radio station Dnipro.
+In October 1943, the publishing house Moscovskiy Bolshevik released a collection of 15 war stories by Halan under the title Front on Air.
+At the end of the year, Halan moved to the recently liberated Kharkiv and worked there on the frontline radio station Dnipro.

-During and after the war he was sharply condemning the Ukrainian nationalists – banderivtsi, melnykivtsi, bulbivtsi – as accomplices of the Nazi occupiers.

-Post-war times
+Post-war

-In 1946 Yaroslav Halan as a correspondent of the Radianska Ukraina newspaper represented the USSR at the Nuremberg trial of Nazi military criminals.
+Halan, as a correspondent of the Radianska Ukraina newspaper, represented the Soviet Union at the Nuremberg trials in 1946.

-Yaroslav Halan wrote much about Ukrainian nationalists.
-In his story What Has No Name he described the OUN crimes: